oracle-livelabs/oic/isv-fusion/lab3-isvtofusion/data-isvtofusion.md

 2. Go to  [Online Base64 Converter](https://www.base64decode.org/) and Click **Encode**

-3. Enter the oic credentials in the below format. username:password
+3. Enter the oic user credentials in the below format.
-   Click **Encode**
+   **username:password**  (This user should have ServiceInvoker role assigned) Click **Encode**

 4. Click **Webhooks** > **Add endpoint**.